facebook/docusaurus/admin/publish.md

 ### 9. Notify people about new release (optional but desirable)

-After new release, it is cool to notify our users about this in the Discord chat (`docusaurus-users` channel) and write summaries on Twitter using the following templates.
+After new release, it is cool to notify our users about this in the Discord chat (`#announcements` channel) and write summaries on Twitter using the following templates.

 For Discord: